 Unfortunately, efforts to utilize East Brunswick and New Brunswick’s ability to hold a municipal referendum failed.

 In 2010, he founded the Ramapo College chapter of NORML.
 Ramapo gave them an award for “Outstanding New Club.”
-Chazukow was able to obtain funds to go to a NORML conference in Colorado where he met then-Congressman and now Governor Jared Polis (D), who has been a staunch cannabis advocate.
+Chazukow obtained funds to attend a NORML conference in Colorado, where he met then-Congressman and now-Governor Jared Polis (D), a staunch cannabis advocate.

 After college, he was on the NORML NJ board for many years, and the college chapter continued.
 However, during the Christie years, cannabis advocacy was very difficult due to Christie’s staunch opposition.
 Once Murphy came in, everything moved rather quickly, if not deliberately, he said.